 This is hard to give you a budget for as it does depend on your preferences, family size, type of activity, and city.

 Take advantage of the free activities (of which there are a lot of), free museum days and attraction days, and use sightseeing passes and check Groupon for any local deals.

 But your careful research from step 3 above will give you a good understanding of these costs before you leave for your dream USA trip.

-Two things to be aware of when preparing your finances for your trip to the USA
+Two things to be aware of for your USA trip budget